pr701/wireshark-dissector-plugin-kit/README.md

 ## Installation

-The dissector is bundled as a Wireshark plugin: https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html
+The dissector is bundled as a Wireshark plugin, see [Plugin folders](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).

 ## Notes